CERCLA Statute of Limitations, Preemption, and Allocation: Latest Developments in Superfund and Environmental Litigation

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide guidance and case studies for counsel on CERCLA statute of limitations (including removal vs. remedial measures), preemption, and allocation dynamics.
+This CLE course will provide guidance and case studies for counsel on CERCLA statute of limitations (including removal vs. remedial measures), preemption, and allocation dynamics.
 The seasoned truly national panel will also offer “in the trenches” strategies related to managing timing, choice of courts, and allocation challenges in Superfund and environmental litigation.

 - Statute of limitations under Sections 107